 Types of aid

-All schools that offer federal need-based financial aid require students to complete the Free Application for Federal Student Aid (FAFSA).
-Schools will use information from the FAFSA to calculate a student’s Student Aid Index (SAI), which is a measure of a family’s ability to pay for college.
+All colleges that offer federal need-based financial aid require students to complete the Free Application for Federal Student Aid (FAFSA).
+Colleges will use information from the FAFSA to calculate a student’s Student Aid Index (SAI), which is a measure of a family’s ability to pay for college.

 In addition, there are less than 200 colleges that use an additional form to calculate institutional award eligibility, called the CSS Profile.